-Are you thinking of using RingCentral as a phone solution but weighing your options?
+Are you considering RingCentral as a phone solution but weighing your options?
 Or are you a current RingCentral customer and ready to move on?

 What are the best RingCentral alternatives?